This post may contain affiliate links. Please see our disclosure policy.

 Crockpot Reuben Dip

-If you would like, you can prepare this Reuben Dip in your slow cooker.
-This is a great option for when you would like to keep the dip warm for serving at a party or over an extended period of time.
+If you'd like, you can prepare this Reuben Dip in your slow cooker.
+This is a great option for when you would like to keep the dip warm for serving over an extended period.

 Make-Ahead Directions